Ethel Katharine Pearce

-Ethel Katharine Pearce (1856–1940) was a journalist, photographer and entomologist, particularly known for her work on Diptera.
+Ethel Katharine Pearce (1856–1940) was an English journalist, photographer and entomologist, particularly known for her work on Diptera.

 Early life

 Pearce was born at Morden, Dorset on 11 June 1856, and christened on 13 July.
 Pearce's parents were Thomas Pearce, vicar of Morden (1820–1885), and Fanny Georgina Blake (1827–1919), who had married in 1852.
 Pearce had three brothers: Frank, Evelyn and Nigel (1862–1939) who was also an entomologist.

 Pearce's parents set up the first school in Morden village when they arrived there in 1853, and her well-educated father often provided remedies and visits for the villagers, acting as a substitute for the nearest doctor, who lived five miles away.

 Pearce had begun her natural history observations in childhood, saying that the abundant kingfishers, magpies, jays and rooks she had seen when young were no longer present at Morden as she neared eighty years old.
 Pearce's obituary in the journal Nature noted that in her early life "she had around her one of the finest entomological hunting grounds even in a county as favoured as Dorset."

 Pearce trained as a journalist and although many of her pieces were published without attribution, she is known to have been on the staff of The Cambridge Examiner from 1884 and The Gentlewoman magazine from 1891 to 1913 as well as contributing to other women's and sporting magazines.
 Later in her life Pearce was a regular correspondent in the letters page of the Western Gazette, contributing scientific items such as a meteor sighting from Morden in April 1936 that was corroborated by other witnesses across the south west of England.